BenjaminChern/NixieTubeClock/README.md

 ## Wiring Diagram
 At the time, I did not understand how to create wiring diagrams so I do not have anything proper for others to use.
 However I do have a picture of the diagram I used for much of the project.
 Do be warned though that it is quite messy and will probably not be much help.
 In essence the DC barrel jack outputs 15v which powers the arduino, the 170 volt boost converter, and a board that outputs 3.3 volts.
 The 3.3 volts and 170 volts are connected to the driver boards in parallel and while the SDA, SCL, and PINOUT lines on the arduino are connected to the boards in parallel.
 Finally all of the boards are grounded to a common ground.

+# Components
+Most of these parts are off-the-shelf products from places like Amazon or Digikey except for the driverboard.
+I have no complaints with any of these components and if I were to build this again, I would honestly order the same things.

+## Nixie Tubes: IN-12A
+These tubes were purchased on ebay from a Ukranian reseller before the war who is unfortunatly no longer in business.
+I purchased tubes that were NOS standing for "New Old Stock" meaning that they were never opened/used before.
+When they arrived, they were in perfect condition and I would reccomend purchasing NOS for anyone attempting the same thing.

+## Exixe Nixie Driver